 The 30-day timeframe is not arbitrary.
 It aligns with three overlapping adaptation cycles that make it the minimum effective dose for a transformative challenge.

 Neuromuscular adaptation (days 1-14).
 The earliest training adaptations are neural, not muscular.
-The brain learns to recruit motor units more efficiently, coordinate agonist-antagonist muscle pairs, and time muscle activation sequences.
-These neural improvements account for the strength gains observed in the first two weeks of any training program β before meaningful hypertrophy occurs.
-A challenge shorter than 14 days captures only the beginning of this neural learning curve.
+The brain learns to recruit motor units more efficiently, coordinate agonist-antagonist muscle pairs, and time activation sequences.
+These neural improvements account for the strength gains observed in the first two weeks of any training program, before meaningful hypertrophy occurs.
+A challenge shorter than 14 days captures only the beginning of this learning curve.

 Connective tissue adaptation (days 7-21).
 Tendons, ligaments, and fascial tissue adapt more slowly than muscle.
-Schoenfeld et al. (2017, PMID 27433992) documented that training volume increases must be gradual to allow connective tissue remodeling.
-The 30-day structure permits three distinct loading phases β foundation, build, peak β that respect this slower adaptation timeline.
-Challenges that escalate intensity too rapidly in the first two weeks often produce tendinopathy or joint irritation that forces early abandonment.
+Schoenfeld et al. (2017, PMID 27433992) documented that weekly resistance training volume and muscle growth follow a dose-response relationship, but that response only materializes when volume climbs gradually enough for connective tissue to remodel.
+The 30-day structure permits three distinct loading phases (foundation, build, peak) that respect this slower adaptation timeline.
+Challenges that escalate intensity too aggressively in the first two weeks often produce tendinopathy or joint irritation that forces early abandonment.

 Metabolic adaptation (days 14-30).
 Mitochondrial density, capillary development, and enzymatic activity in skeletal muscle require sustained stimulus to improve.
-Westcott (2012, PMID 22777332) reported that resistance training over 4+ weeks is associated with improved resting metabolic rate, reduced visceral fat, and enhanced glucose metabolism.
-These metabolic adaptations require the full 30-day period to manifest meaningfully.
+Westcott (2012, PMID 22777332) reported that resistance training over four or more weeks is associated with improved resting metabolic rate, reduced visceral fat, and enhanced glucose metabolism.
+These metabolic adaptations need the full 30-day period to manifest meaningfully.

 The Complete 30-Day Plan: Day-by-Day Progression